chen-chris-topher/MS2-Autoencoder/README.md

 * Cudnn install might be needed to, depends on your system specifically
 * Can never get rdkit and tensorflow to play nice
 * Best of luck

+### Downloading and Extracting Data
+There are three ways to run this workflow.
+1) Single file use
+2) Small batch 1-4000 files
+3) Full workflow, any number of files

+The output of extraction is 1 directory per input file containing "ready_array2.npz" and "ordered_list2.json".
+An important file for small batch use and full workflow use is all_filenames.csv.
+This file is a a csv saved from this link: http://dorresteintesthub.ucsd.edu:5234/datasette/database/filename.csv?_dl=on&_stream=on&_sort=filepath&sample_type__exact=GNPS&filepath__endswith=.mzML&_size=max

+1) Single file use
+    * Download a .mzXML or .mzML file
+    * python ./bin/main_optimized.py data_file directory
+    * "directory" refers to output directory
+2) Small batch use
+    * python wget_all_files.py lower_num upper_num
+        * Downloads the data
+        * lower_num and upper_num are used to slice from the file all_filenames.csv
+        * An alternative is to modify this code to open any file and read filenames to download
+        * This step is the bottleneck
+    * nextflow run extract_data.nf -c cluster.config
+        * Extracts the data
+            * ready_array2.npz will be the binned data matrix with actual spectra
+            * ordered_list2.json will have filename, scan number and precursor mass per spectra
+            * the order is retained between these two things
+        * Flag "-c cluster.config" for managing cluster use
+        * Change lines in file extract_data.nf to make sure it works properly
+            * params.inputSpectra = "./spectra_data_1/*{.mzXML,.mzML}"
+            * params.outdir = "$baseDir/output_nf_1"
+            * Refers to location of input spectra and where extracted directories will be output
+    * python procssing.py data_path data_name
+        * Concats the data into a single .hdf5 file and a .txt file
+            * exports big_data.hdf5 containing two datasets "low_peaks" and "high_peaks" in order
+            * exports all_files.txt with all filenames, scan numbers, and precursor masses
+            * simply the stitched together extractions
+        * data_path is the directory that all the extraction directories live in
+            * output_nf_1 in this example
+        * data_name is the name of the .npz file with the binned data
+            * defaults to ready_array2.npz in code
+        * Data is L2 normalized in this step

+3) Full workflow use
+    * python download_extract_repeat.py
+        * Only parameters that might want to be adjusted are in-line for the maxmimum number of samples to be processed, default is 15,000
+        * Strings togeher above workflows in chunks of 5,000 files, deleting each chunk after workflow finishes
+        * Numbers output files by chunk ie. nominal_1_5000.hdf5

+### Training Model
+1. python train_model.py

 ### Downstream Testing
 Visualizing the difference between predictions and validation data cosine scores.